Can You Spot 10 Signs of a Childish Adult?

 A psychologist from Africa with whom I once spoke at an international psychology conference explained to me that in his country it was common to assess people in terms of both physical age and emotional age.

 Physical age can be counted by number of birthdays.
-Physical age, especially with children, tends to correlate with height, strength, and cognitive functioning.
+Physical age, especially with children, also tends to correlate with height, strength, and cognitive functioning.

 If toddlers want a car or doll that another child is playing with, they are likely to reach out and take them.
 Preschoolers get mad or cry multiple times every day, even if they are basically well-nurtured and happy kids.
 The rules of adult play like taking turns or not grabbing have not yet begun to shape their behavior.
 Youngsters do not act in a consistently civil manner because they have not yet internalized the rules of "civilized" adults.